Productivity

 This means defining the process and what it's meant to achieve.
 As an Ops leader, you need to understand what you're trying to achieve before you can even start thinking about how to get there.

-If possible, brainstorm various [process improvement examples] and gather data to identify areas where improvement is needed.
-This will give you a clear picture for establishing a plan on how to implement new processes.
+If possible, brainstorm various business process improvement examples and gather data to identify areas where improvement is needed.
+Clearly identify the process to be implemented, its purpose, and the desired outcomes.
+This will give you a clear picture of how to implement new processes.

-If possible, document the processes, including the available resources, employees, and departments involved.
+Develop documentation and training materials, including the available resources, employees and departments involved.
 Ensure there's an established communication process that everyone should adhere to.

 Besides training your employees, implementing new processes in your organization will require investing in new tools and resources.
 As an Ops leader, you want to avoid any situation where you don’t have the resources to complete a process change.